 AR-15’s are designed with a pistol grip and in-line stock and muzzle, as compared to lower-set stock on most rifles.
 The in-line design reduces muzzle rise after a shot is fired, and sends the recoil directly back into the shoulder, which results in a decreased felt-recoil.
 Lower felt-recoil equals greater confidence and control for the woman shooter.

 There are many accessory options nowadays for AR-15 owners.
 Beyond the LOP, owners can upgrade the trigger, hand-guard, barrel length, and grip.
-Thanks to accessory rails, users can also choose from the wide assortment of lights and optics that are available, but that’s another discussion for another day.
+Thanks to accessory rails, users can also choose from the wide assortment of weapon lights and optics that are available.

 AR-15 for Women’s Home Defense